Create an ad unit

 - For a given ad unit level, each code must be unique; you can't reuse codes you've used before on the same ad unit level.

-- You can reuse codes if they occur on a different ad unit level.
+- You can reuse codes if they occur on a different ad unit hierarchy.
 For example, you can reuse

-homeif it occurs in a different level of the hierarchy:
+homeif it occurs in a different path of the hierarchy:

 - Enter a Name for the ad unit, which is used in targeting and reports.
 You can change the name at any time.
 As with the code, publishers typically use naming conventions that give information about the ad unit's location.